dml2391/Hardy-Z-t-O14-cubicsum-code/README.md

 sacctmgr show assoc where user=$LOGNAME format=user,Account%12,MaxTRESMins,QOS%40
 ```

-Then, modify the `#SBATCH --account=ta070-ashbre1` line in `zeta.pbs` with your appropriate account details.
+Then, modify the `#SBATCH --account=ChangeMe` line in `zeta.pbs` with your appropriate account details.

 To submit the job, use: